creativecreature/sturdyc/README.md

 - [**custom metrics**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#custom-metrics)
 - [**generics**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#generics)

-The package has great support for batchable data sources as it takes the response apart, and then caches each record individually based on the permutations of the options with which it was fetched.
-It can also significantly reduce the traffic to the underlying data sources by creating a buffer for each unique option set, and then delaying the refreshes until it has gathered enough IDs
+One thing that makes this package unique is that it has great support for batchable data sources.
+The cache takes responses apart, and then caches each record individually based on the permutations of the options with which it was fetched.
+The options could be query params, SQL filters, or anything else that could affect the data.

 Records can be configured to refresh either based on time or at a certain rate of requests.
 All refreshes occur in the background, ensuring that users never have to wait for a record to be updated, resulting in _very low latency_ applications while also allowing unused keys to expire.

+The cache can also help you significantly reduce your traffic to the underlying data sources by creating buffers for each unique option set, and then delaying the refreshes of the data until it has gathered enough IDs.

 Below is a screenshot showing the latency improvements we've observed after replacing our old cache with this package: